-- It isn’t usually necessary to drain your pool fully.
-If you have to drain the water for water quality reasons, you typically only have to partially drain the water.
+- If you have to drain the water for water quality reasons, you typically only have to partially drain the water.

 - Always check your groundwater levels prior to draining your pool to avoid expensive damage to your pool’s structure.